Direct route guide · Farewise flagship

 Farewise compares direct SEA–Tokyo itineraries using rounded estimated trip totals with typical bag and seat fees where they often apply.
 Use this page to rank budget, comfort, and schedule tradeoffs before you check a booking site.

-Three perspectives—Best Value, Cheapest After Fees, and Best Comfort—are planning examples, not a full market search or live fare feed.
+Three perspectives—Best Value, Cheapest After Fees, and Best Comfort—are planning examples with the same fee assumptions on every card, not a full market search or live fare feed.

 Farewise Insight